socialplanning/opencore/opencore/member/browser/README.txt

     >>> proj_team.removeMember('portal_owner')

     Now we can try to leave the project
+    >>> utils.monkey_proj_noun('banana')  # should be seen in following psms
     >>> view.leave_project('p3')
     False

+We should have a psm, and it should respect the setting of project_noun.

     >>> view.portal_status_message
-    [u'You are the only remaining administrator ... leave this project without appointing another.']
+    [u'You are the only remaining administrator ... leave this banana without appointing another.']

     Even if we are in the private state
     >>> view.change_visibility('p3')